Redacted-Games-LLC/Merchant-Empires/README.md

 GLOBAL_SALT and enter a name into SIGNUP_ADMIN to prepare for your first admin.

-6) Open up www/inc/config.php and make sure to edit the following items:
+6) Copy www/ROUNDCONFIG.TEMPLATE.php to www/ROUNDCONFIG.php and then edit the

-      LOGIN_LOCKED    Set this to "true" to block signups and prevent logging in.
-Admins will bypass the block.
+new ROUNDCONFIG.php file using the instructions inside of it.
+Make sure to pay attention to these settings:

       DEV_ROUND         This dramatically reduces build and research times for development.

       START_OF_ROUND    A timestamp for when the round is considered to have started.
 Inflation is calculated from this.
 A future startup time is the same as a login lock above.

                         You can generate a timestamp at various websites.

-      END_OF_ROUND    End of round timestamp sets when players can recover unused Gold key time for the next round and signals the beginning of HAVOC round where costs are reduced.

-      * Remaining configs should be checked over.
-Beware making early adjustments as the balance can be thrown radically off.
+      LENGTH_OF_ROUND   How long the round should last.
+Unused gold key time can be recovered from this point and a HAVOC round begins, where ships and weapons are cheaper.

 7) Start the event system using something like: